 The convolution of u with this kernel has the property of pushing the population in a positive direction when x<u, and in a negative direction when x>u.
-The parameter λ is a length scale of sociality - roughly one-half the size of the “swarm,” which β is a parameter which quantifies the overall strength of sociality.
+The parameter λ is a length scale of sociality - roughly one-half the size of the “swarm,” where β is a parameter that quantifies the overall strength of sociality.

 Finally, the last term captures the direct advection that emerges from a memory-driven migratory behavior.
 This term evolves with a set of parameters θy that slowly change each year y∈{0,1,2,...}, i.e. the count of periods τ: y=⌊t/τ⌋.